TheHoneySeller/LittleDemoApp/README.md

     mvn clean package -DskipTests

-on the app directory and running:
+on the app directory, and running:

     mvn clean package